-DAPTACEL vaccine is to be administered as a 5 dose series at 2, 4 and 6 months of age (at intervals of 6-8 weeks), at 15-20 months of age and at 4-6 years of age.
+DAPTACEL is to be administered as a 5 dose series at 2, 4 and 6 months of age (at intervals of 6-8 weeks), at 15-20 months of age and at 4-6 years of age.
 The first dose may be given as early as 6 weeks of age.
-Four doses of DAPTACEL vaccine constitute a primary immunization course for pertussis.
+Four doses of DAPTACEL constitute a primary immunization course for pertussis.
 The fifth dose is a booster for pertussis immunization.
-Three doses of DAPTACEL vaccine constitute a primary immunization course for diphtheria and tetanus.
+Three doses of DAPTACEL constitute a primary immunization course for diphtheria and tetanus.
 The fourth and fifth doses are boosters for diphtheria and tetanus immunization.
 [See Clinical Studies (14.1, 14.2, 14.3).]

 If a decision is made to withhold any recommended dose of pertussis vaccine, [see Contraindications (4.2), (4.3) and Warnings and Precautions (5.2)], Diphtheria and Tetanus Toxoids Adsorbed For Pediatric Use (DT) should be administered.

 Parenteral drug products should be inspected visually for particulate matter and discoloration prior to administration, whenever solution and container permit.
-If these conditions exist, the product should not be administered.
+If either of these conditions exist, the product should not be administered.